Title V Operating Permit Program

 Please visit the links below for a listing of Title V permits currently issued by the Southern Ute Indian Tribe, to obtain Title V permit application and compliance forms, or to view current public notices.

 Who Needs to Obtain a Title V Permit?

 A Title V source of air pollution is a source that emits or has the potential to emit:

-The Air Quality Program Issues Technical Guidance Bulletins to clarify the program’s interpretation and compliance expectations of federal and tribal air quality regulations.
-The currently issued Technical Guidance Bulletins are listed below:
+The Air Quality Program issues Technical Guidance Bulletins to clarify the program’s interpretation and compliance expectations of federal and tribal air quality regulations.
+Currently-issued Technical Guidance Bulletins can be reviewed below: